bobmatyas/wp-bookwyrm-blocks/readme.txt

 This plugin adds two blocks to pull data from BookWyrm and to display it on your WordPress site.
 It has a block for recently read and currently reading books.

+=== External Sources ===

+This plugin makes API calls to the user-configued [BookWyrm](https://joinbookwyrm.com/) instance.
+It sends the user-configured username to:

+- Retrieve a list of recently read or currently reading books

+It relies on public endpoints and only displays already public information.

+Each BookWyrm instance has configures its own privacy policy based on [the BookWyrm software's privacy controls](https://docs.joinbookwyrm.com/privacy-controls.html).
+This is [the Privacy Policy for the BookWyrm.social instance](https://bookwyrm.social/privacy).

+To display book covers, the plugin calls [the OpenLibrary.org API](https://openlibrary.org/developers/api).
+The only data sent to OpenLibrary is an ISBN.
+No user information is sent.
+As a project of Archive.org, OpenLibrary.org's API is governed by the Archive.org [Terms of Service and Privacy Policy](https://archive.org/about/terms).

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/bookwyrm-block` directory, or install the plugin through the WordPress plugins screen directly.